top of page

 Theresa is an attorney with extensive experience in public policy, nonprofit management, access to information, election law, and civic rights litigation.

 She is the founder and former executive director of the Citizen Advocacy Center, the former executive director of the Oak Park – River Forest Community Foundation, the former national campaign manager of two presidential campaigns, and a former staff litigator and director of the Freedom of Information Clearinghouse at Public Citizen Litigation Group.
-She has also clerked for a federal judge in Manhattan and worked in private practice in Chicago.
+She has also clerked for a federal judge in Manhattan and worked in private practice in Chicago and Washington, D.C.
 Harvard Law School named Theresa a Wasserstein Public Interest Fellow in 1999, and she was a Fellow at the Institute of Politics at the John F. Kennedy School of Government at Harvard University in 2002.
 She has received both the NYU Law School and Loyola University of Chicago Law School’s Public Interest Awards.
 Theresa graduated with honors in government and economics from Harvard/Radcliffe Colleges in 1986, and in 1989 from NYU Law School, where she was a Root-Tilden scholar, the Senior Note and Comment editor of the NYU Law Review, the recipient of the Orison S. Marden medal for first place in moot court, and the recipient of the Vanderbilt Medal.

 She is the author of Grand Illusion: The Myth of Voter Choice in a Two-Party Tyranny (New Press 2009).